narendersaini32/simons/README.md

 ## UX

+### Goal

+The main goal of this project is to reproduce the same logic, layout and patterns of the Simon Game using HTM, CSS and JavaScript.
+With the main purpose to be suitable to be played on the internet.
+The main purpose of this game is aiming directly kids as the majority players, so a considerable range of colors is used in this project to match the targeted public.

 ### Layout

 The Simon game is a game that doesn't need more than a page, so I chose to only display the game as a single page application (SPA).
 Therefore, as I aimed kids rather than adults, the game is much more colorful if compared with the majority of the Simon's projects that are normally made.
-Also, the aplication is displayed with a carosel (only on desktops and Ipad Pro) in the first section, with its normal game on the second section.
-I displayed a color scheme on the background of the game section that changes its color every 20 seconds, to keep the player engaged with the game.
+Also, I displayed a color scheme on the background of the game section that changes its color every 20 seconds.

 ### Mobile Display